ataltanwar/dummydata/README.md

+# Project Title

+A brief description of what this project does and who it's for

-# Dummy Data Generator
+# DummyData

-Generate format-valid Indian compliance and workforce identifiers for development, QA, testing, demos, and staging environments.
+Generate format-valid, compliance and workforce identifiers for development, QA, testing, demos, and staging environments.
+This utility helps developers build and test registration forms, validation routines, and financial services apps with realistic testing data that passes format validation checks.

 ![React](https://img.shields.io/badge/React-19-blue)
 ![TypeScript](https://img.shields.io/badge/TypeScript-5-blue)